Project 2: CS61Classify

 zipname with whatever you want the downloaded zip file to be named.
 Replace

-file1 file2 file3 with a list of files or directories you want to download (there can be more than 3 files or directories).
+file1 file2 file3 with a list of files or directories you want to download (there can be more or less than 3 files or directories).